worthingtonjg/healthyagainfoundation/_posts/2016-07-21-Diabetic-Super-Food-Whey-Protien.md

 Even if I wasn't working out, I think I would see a benefit from taking the Whey Protein.

-The final reason I like the Whey Protien is because it gives me a tasty way to consume [Cinnamon](/Diabetic-Super-Food-Whey-Protien/), as well as [Flax Seed](Diabetic-Super-Food-Flax-Seed/) and [Chia seed](Diabetic-Super-Food-Chia-Seed/).
+The final reason I like the Whey Protein is because it gives me a tasty way to consume [Cinnamon](/Diabetic-Super-Food-Whey-Protein/), as well as [Flax Seed](Diabetic-Super-Food-Flax-Seed/) and [Chia seed](Diabetic-Super-Food-Chia-Seed/).

 ### Products